jesielviana/jesielviana.com/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/GautierArcin/i18n-tailwind-nextjs-starter-blog/tree/demo/next-translate)

 Unofficial i18n fork of the excellent [Tailwind CSS blogging starter template](https://github.com/timlrx/tailwind-nextjs-starter-blog) implementing sub-path i18n routing & `next-translate`.
-I try to maintin it as up to date as possible with main repo.
+I try to maintain it as up to date as possible with the main repo.

-Check out the documentation below to get started (or on main repo) to get started.
+Check out the documentation below (or on main repo) to get started.

 Feel free to contribute if you see any features missing.